Eufranio/ClaimTweaks/README.md

 * Sets the time of the player to a specific time (such as day)
 * Run commands when players enter a specific claim
 * Run commands when players leave a specific claim
+* Bypass commands by granting the `claimtweaks.bypass` permission

 ### Basic Setup
 1. Install [GriefPrevention](https://forums.spongepowered.org/t/griefprevention-official-thread-1-10-1-11-1-12-town-wecui-support/1123) and [PacketGate](https://github.com/CrushedPixel/PacketGate/releases) on your server (they are both dependencies, don't forget it!)